Business Code Of Conduct

 Dear business partner,

 KLG Europe is committed to the highest standards of services and business integrity and ensuring that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that business processes are environmentally and socially responsible.
+In this code our vision with regard to Corporate Social Responsibility is described.
 In selecting qualified suppliers, KLG Europe gives preference to those that are socially and environmentally progressive.
 In addition, failure to comply with the standards and provisions set forth in our Code may result in supplier disqualification.
 Fundamental to adopting our Code is the understanding that a business, in all of its activities, must operate in full compliance with the laws, rules and regulations of the countries in which it operates.
 This Code encourages suppliers to go beyond legal compliance, drawing upon internationally recognized standards, in order to advance social and environmental responsibility.

 The Business Code of Conduct comprises the following sections: